istori1/jellyfin-server-flatpak/README.md

 <br><br>Run Jellyfin with `flatpak run org.jellyfin.Jellyfin`

-Run Jellyfin in Raspberry Pi with `flatpak run --device=all org.jellyfin.Jellyfin`
+Run Jellyfin in the Raspberry Pi with `flatpak run --device=all org.jellyfin.Jellyfin`